IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ### 3.71.9 Security Considerations

+TBD:
+- All HTTP transaction must be secured by using TLS or equivalent transport security.
-The Authorization Client and client software shall meet the requirements of being an OAuth confidential client.
-The OAuth analysis indicates that without this requirement, the system is not sufficiently secure.
-The Authorization Client and client software may be grouped with a ATNA Secure Node or Secure Application if a higher level of security is appropriate.
+- The Authorization Client may be grouped with a ATNA Secure Node or Secure Application if a higher level of security is appropriate.

 #### 3.71.9.1 Security Audit Considerations